beastrc/learn-web3_dapp/markdown/solana/FUND_ACCOUNT.md

 # 🏁 Conclusion

-Before we make our first transfer, let's check that that the account is actually funded by asking the cluster for our balance!
+Before we make our first transfer, let's check that the account is funded by asking the cluster for the balance of our public key!